CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 Variants of the name:

 bestia.dev - domain name and primary, preferred name
-info at bestia.dev - is forwarded to dev.bestia@gmail.com
+info at bestia.dev - is forwarded to dev.bestia at gmail.com
 bestiadev  - docker
 bestia-dev - gitub (bestiadev is NOT available 2022-03)
 dev.bestia at gmail.com  (bestia.dev is NOT available 2022-03, but it is not in use?)